“Whenever we encounter another person in love, we learn something new about God.” Pope Francis, “The Joy of the Gospel”

 So the writers acceded to Sinatra’s request, and came up with the words for the standard that we know today,

-“Through the years, we all will be together, if the fates allow.
-Hang a shinning star upon the highest bough.
+“Through the years, we all will be together if the fates allow.
+Hang a shining star upon the highest bough.
 So have yourself a merry little Christmas now!”

-Hang a shinning star on the highest bough.
+Hang a shining star on the highest bough.
 It’s the star and wonder that make for Christmas, just the right sentiment to dispel the dark winters of our lives.

-The kind of wonder we see in our children, and their heightened expectations as high as the star on the Christmas tree.
+The wonder we see in our children, and their heightened expectations as high as the star on the Christmas tree.

 Without giving it all away, it’s a tonic for adults who have the “Christmas Blues,” and begins on that theme with Murray with his sidekick Paul Shaffer at the piano.

-Here Murray is himself, that non-celebrity attempting to remain the person he is, in spite of an entourage of producers, promoters and talent agents.
-They are all telling him what to do, and having little effect on him.
+Here Murray is himself, that non-celebrity attempting to remain the person he is, despite an entourage of producers, promoters, and talent agents.
+They are all telling him what to do and having little effect on him.

-Years ago in an interview, Bill Murray admitted “I want to be consistently here, really alive, and not distracted, not changing those channels that are always with you.
+Years ago, in an interview, Bill Murray admitted, “I want to be consistent here, really alive, and not distracted, not changing those channels that are always with you.

-These are Bill Murray’s temptations on Christmas Eve, and into this one-hour TV special appear an A-list of highly talented performers including Chris Rock, George Clooney, Molly Cyrus, and the Radio City Music Hall Rockettes.
+These are Bill Murray’s temptations on Christmas Eve.
+Into this one-hour TV, exclusive appear an A-list of highly talented performers including Chris Rock, George Clooney, Molly Cyrus, and the Radio City Music Hall Rockettes.

 Well, this is a Christmas special, the way we do Christmas, after all.
 And as an alert, there is some adult language.

-By the conclusion, Murray awakens to a Christmas morning, like old Ebenezer himself, ready to see the sun come up on another day, with enough hope to provide an adult Christmas joy, with all of its wonder and the potential to carry on, and looking out from his hotel window to the Manhattan skyline, Murray gives a tiny-nod to transformation.
+Murray awakens to a Christmas morning, like Ebenezer himself, ready to see the sun come up on another day.
+With enough hope to provide an adult Christmas joy, with all of its wonder and the potential to carry on, and looking out from his hotel window to the Manhattan skyline, Murray gives a tiny-nod to transformation.